mosharaf/eecs489/Assignments/Assignment-2/README.md

 <a name="submission-instr"></a>
 ## Submission Instructions
 Submission to the autograder will be done [here](https://eecs489.eecs.umich.edu/).
-You will be allotted 1 submission a day (once the autograder is released) plus 3 total bonus submits.
+You will have 3 submissions per day (once the autograder is released).

 To submit:
 1. `git push` your work to the github repository we provided for the assignment.